Beyond Gateway API: Introducing Envoy Gateway's Gateway API Extensions

 ClientTrafficPolicy: Managing Traffic Between Clients and Envoy

-ClientTrafficPolicy is a Policy Attachment resource in Envoy Gateway designed to control traffic between the client and Envoy.
-The diagram below illustrates how ClientTrafficPolicy operates:
+ClientTrafficPolicy is a Policy Attachment resource in Envoy Gateway designed to configure traffic between the client and Envoy.
+The diagram below illustrates how ClientTrafficPolicy works:

 How ClientTrafficPolicy Works